Kharagpur: Climate

 Kharagpur has a tropical savanna climate (Köppen climate classification Aw).
-Summers start in March and are hot and humid, with average temperatures close to 30 °C (86 °F).
-They are followed by the monsoon season that sees about 1140 mm (45 inches) of rain.
-Winters are brief but chilly, lasting from December to mid February, with average temperatures around 22 °C (72 °F).
-Total annual rainfall is around 1400mm.
+Summers start in March and are hot and humid, with average temperatures close to 30 C. They are followed by the monsoon season that sees an average of about 1140 mm of rain.
+Total annual rainfall recorded is around 1400 mm.
+Winters are brief but chilly, lasting from December to mid-February, with average temperatures around 22 C.

 Demographics

-Languages

-Bengali is the most commonly spoken language of the region.
-Other common languages are Hindi, Urdu, Odia, Telugu and Punjabi.

-As of 2011 India census, Kharagpur Urban Agglomeration had a population of 293,719 out of which 150,487 were males and 143,232 were females.
-The 0–6 years population was 25,130.
-Effective literacy rate for the 7+ population was 85.61%.
-This marks higher than the national average literacy rate of 74%.

-As of 2001 India census, Kharagpur had a population of 207,984 (municipality area) and 88,339 (railway settlement area), the fourth largest in West Bengal.
+As of the 2001 India census, Kharagpur had a population of 207,984 (municipality area) and 88,339 (railway settlement area), the fourth largest in West Bengal.
 Males constituted 52% of the population and females 48%.
 Kharagpur had an average literacy rate of 64%, higher than the national average of 59.5%: male literacy was 75%, and female literacy was 52%.
-In Kharagpur, 10% of the population were under 6 years of age.
-Kharagpur acquires its unique place in India as a town of mixed ethnicity and linguistic diversity.
+One-tenth (10%) of its population was under 6 years of age.
+Also, Kharagpur is a town of significance in India due to its mixed ethnicity and linguistic diversity.

+As of the 2011 India census, Kharagpur Urban Agglomeration had a population of 293,719 out of which 150,487 were males and 143,232 were females.
+The population aged 0–6 years was 25,130.
+Effective literacy rate for the population aged seven and above was 85.61%.
+This is higher than the national average literacy rate of 74%.

 Kharagpur (Town) police station has jurisdiction over Kharagpur municipality.
 Kharagpur (Local) police station has jurisdiction over Kharagpur I and Kharagpur II CD Blocks.

-The state government is also working on setting up a separate police commissionerate at Kharagpur to enhance the security of this growing region.
+The state government is also working on setting up a separate police commissionerate at Kharagpur to enhance security in this growing region.

 Civic administration and utility services

-Kharagpur Municipality looks after civic affairs in the town.
-There is a proposal to upgrade it to a Municipal Corporation after including the railway area under its jurisdiction.
-As of now responsibility of civic amenities in railway area lies with the Divisional Railway Manager, Kharagpur Division who is also the head of railway establishment in Kharagpur.
+Kharagpur Municipality looks after civic affairs in the city.
+There is a proposal to upgrade it to a Municipal corporation after including the railway area under its jurisdiction.
+As of August 2024, the responsibility of civic amenities in railway area lies with the Divisional Railway Manager (DRM), Kharagpur Division, who is also the head of railway establishment in Kharagpur.

-State-owned Bharat Sanchar Nigam Limited, or BSNL, as well as private enterprises, among them Bharti Airtel, Jio and Vodafone Idea are the leading telephone, cell phone and internet service providers in the city.
+State-owned Bharat Sanchar Nigam Limited (BSNL), as well as private enterprises, among them Bharti Airtel, Jio, and Vodafone Idea, are the leading telephone, cell phone, and internet service providers (ISP) in the city.